-Last week a new stable release of Linux Mint 19 made became available to download, giving everyone who wants it the chance to install it.
+The Linux Mint 19 release recently became available to download, giving everyone who wants it the chance to install it.

 But what if you want upgrade to Linux Mint 19 from an earlier version instead of doing a fresh install?